jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And when that didn't work, a large, confusing, and ever-growing rulebook became their superweapon to defend their gates against new technology.

 Only established Industrial Age companies and bureaucracies had the money to buy the lawyers who could interpret the rulebook in their favor.
 Henceforth, the massive rulebook of society became a Death Star to the Internet Age.
-While "junior" became Darth Blockbuster who adopted antagonism as his ideology.
+While "junior" became Darth Blockbuster, who adopted antagonism as his ideology.

 Antagonism can pay well.
 But it's always in the short-term.
 Because if the society printing the money fails, even the rich lose the game.